Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 elements.
 Our function

-to compute a mode will accept one argument, a sequence of integers, so we need
+to compute a mean will accept one argument, a sequence of numbers, so we need to

 <xsl:param>